HenriqueLopesDeSouza/Library.Api/README.md

 ## Retrun a book
 ![return book1](https://github.com/HenriqueLopesDeSouza/Library.Api/assets/43977679/953cf1e0-f6d7-493c-8042-c8aa4892235b)

-### How to run: Download the project and install the Entity in the Library.Api
+### How to run: Download the project and run Update-Database in the Library.Api